 Trinity Episcopal Church in Fishkill is located in the Mid-Hudson Valley, about 65 miles from New York City, and inland about 5 miles from the Hudson River at Beacon.
 Fishkill is in the southwest part of Dutchess County, noted for its historic landmarks, restaurants, lively events, festivals and natural scenic beauty.

-In the Hudson River Valley you will find colleges, biking, hiking, golf, horseback riding, Hudson river activities, state and local parks, campgrounds, wineries, gardens, historical sites, museums, farm markets, children's activities, spas, drive-in movies, fine arts, county fairs, fish and game, driving tours and much more.
+In the Hudson River Valley you will find colleges, biking, hiking, golf, horseback riding, Hudson river activities, state and local parks, campgrounds, wineries, gardens, historical sites, museums, farm markets, children's activities, spas, fine arts, county fairs, fish and game, driving tours and much more.

 The 315-mile long river was first navigated by Europeans by Henry Hudson in 1609.
 The Hudson River Valley is one of the United States' most important scenic, cultural, economic, and historic regions.
 For a description of the Hudson River Valley National Heritage Area, formed by Congress in 1996 as one of thirty seven National Heritage Areas in the country, please go to: http://www.hudsonrivervalley.org.